 What You Need To Know About Pests In Pompano Beach, FL

 Florida is known as the sunshine state, and that sunshine is what draws people to our state to live and visit.
-Unfortunately, the warm weather and sunshine also attract many varieties of insects, rodents, and other pests.
+Unfortunately, the warm weather and sunshine also attract many varieties of insects, rodents, and other pests to our Florida pest service area.
 In order to keep the many pests that call Pompano Beach home out of your Florida house, it is important to know which pests are most common, what they want, and how to keep them at bay.
 Turn to our pest guide to get a quick overview of the pests that call Pompano Beach home.

 Many ants love to call Florida home because of its tropical climate.
 Ants commonly find their way onto our properties because they are opportunistic.
 They want to be where they can easily access food and their other basic needs.
 Unfortunately for Florida homeowners, our yards and homes are where ants feel comfortable.
 Carpenter ants, pharaoh ants, sugar ants, and white-footed ants are species that consistently find their way onto our properties.

 Ants are social insects and invade properties in large numbers.
 Individuals may be small, but stopping them is difficult when you have thousands of ants working together.
 Ants communicate with each other by laying down pheromone trails.
 As ants are out and about searching for food, water, and shelter, they find their way into our homes and other structures.
 Their small size allows them to move in and out of tiny spaces.
 If given a chance, ants will continue to visit your home, and sometimes they will decide to stay and nest.
 Ants in our homes are always unwanted; they can cause structural damage, spread diseases, contaminate food, produce odors, and are, of course, a significant nuisance.

 The following simple tips will prevent ants from easily entering your home.